Loading…

 2. 1 January 2022Stage 2

-All rental properties and homes being sold required to comply with the new standard.
+Homes being sold, newly leased, or renewed under an existing tenancy required to comply with the new standard.

 3. 1 January 2027Stage 3 — Final

-Every remaining owner-occupied dwelling in Queensland must comply.
-No exceptions.
+All remaining domestic dwellings in Queensland must comply.

 What your alarms must be.